biboking/PyBer_Analysis/README.md

 ## Summary
 1. Although the urban cities had more ride requests and lower average fare per driver, there were more drivers available than needed.
 More investment is needed for user awareness of using ride-sharing apps in urban cities.
 2. Likewise, more ads and benefits are needed to recruit enough drivers to meet the ride-sharing demand in rural and Suburban cities.
 This will also help to reduce the average cost per ride and per driver.
-3. Campaign at the right time is also very important.
+3. Campaign promotion at the right time is also very important.
 Pyber should see why some of the months have lower rides.
 Is it all about seasonality?
 Any other reasons included?
-Pyber can do an AB test to see if they should invest more in quieter seasons to increase the rides, or campaign at good seasons to push the peak even higher; whichever provides a higher ROI (return of investment) should be more effective.
+Pyber can do an AB test to see if they should invest more in quieter seasons to increase the rides, or promoting their business more at good seasons to push the peak even higher; whichever provides a higher ROI (return of investment) should be the more effective method.
 4. Customers would want a lower fee per ride, but drivers would like to earn more.
 How to balance this and provide the customer with affordable services while let drivers earn more will determine the market share of Pyber.